kris-den-hertog/delaypaymobile/README.md

 demo is saved in this repository, the presentation however, remains lost in the chambers of the old imacs that i made them on.
 If you want to chack out the demo itself, then i suggest you to pay a visit to delaypaymobile.vercel.app NOTE: the demo is completely in the dutch language, and is designed for mobile phones.
+( please note this is an old project and i didnt really know js )